Morth is aggressive enough for land acquisition for Bharatmala, says its JS

 Sr. Vice President, PHDCCI, Mr. D K Aggarwal in his welcome remarks emphasized that a developed bond and credit market is essentially required to meet the gaps in funding requirements for infrastructure projects in which credit rating agencies need to play their role in equitable an fair manner.

-Among others who also spoke on the occasion comprised Chairman, Roads, Ports & Other Infrastructure Committee, PHDCCI, Mr. Ashish Mohan Wig; Secretary General, PHDCCI, Mr. Saurabh Sanyal and its Principal Director, Dr. Ranjeet Mehta.
+Among others who also spoke on the occasion comprised Chair, Roads, Ports & Other Infrastructure Committee, PHDCCI, Mr. Ashish Mohan Wig; Secretary General, PHDCCI, Mr. Saurabh Sanyal and its Principal Director, Dr. Ranjeet Mehta.

 Koteshwar Prasad Dobhal